hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Strand

+## Jun 26th, 2014

+Strand now has much more reliable notifications and lets you save your favorite photos from your strands.

+### New

+- Changed "Gallery" to "Shared"

 ## Jun 24th, 2014

 ## New

 - Swiping a strand notification takes you to the right view
 - More readable error messages
-- Added help text for the orange shutter button
+- Added help text to explain that the orange shutter button means someone took a photo nearby
 - Better flash on/off icon
 - Analytics